 Knowing the pain point and motivators of a donor is indispensable.
 What keeps them up at night?
 What do they value?
-What are they looking for in a supplier?
+What are they looking for in a bidder?
 If you do not understand the donor’s pain points, you will not be an effective fundraiser.

 - Financial: Your prospective client is spending too much money currently for a service.